Our sense of self-worth is the single most important determinant of the health, abundance, and joy we allow into our lives.Dan Millman

 Engage in more activities that make you feel good about yourself and those that remind you of your ability to succeed and you will learn how to recognize your self-worth.
 Not only will it boost your self-confidence but also how good you feel about yourself.

 To build your self-worth, you have to accept yourself entirely, including your strengths and weaknesses.
 The secret is to not let your weaknesses hold you back.

 - Speak up for yourself and learn to say no

-If you want to learn how to build your self-worth, you have to stand up and speak up for yourself when you don’t agree to something.
+If you want to learn how to build your self-worth, you have to stand up for your beliefs and speak up for yourself when you don’t agree with something.
 Additionally, don’t feel afraid to express your opinions on matters that affect you.